gajus/wholly/README.md

 ## Usage

-There are two options that automate highlight:
+There are two options that automate highlighting:

 ```js
 $('table').wholly({